-Surgery is a safe and effective way to tackle obesity and obesity-related health conditions.
-Gastric surgery has been adapted over 50 years to improve patient safety.
-While different surgical procedures vary in their methods, the end result is always the restriction of the stomach’s capacity (sometimes including other organs of the digestive system) to retain excess food and absorb nutrients.
-With a smaller stomach pouch the patient feels fuller after eating much smaller portions than they have been used to eating.
+Bariatric surgery is a safe and effective treatment for obesity and its related health conditions.
+The procedures have been adapted and improved for over 50 years.
+While the procedures offered vary in their methods of achieving weight loss, all place a restriction on the stomach capacity (sometimes including other organs of the digestive system) to digest large amounts of food and absorb nutrients.
+After surgery the patient will feel full after eating much smaller portions than they have been used to eating.

-Weight loss surgery is recognised in medical science for making life-changing improvements to the health of people living with obesity.
-In particular, Type 2 Diabetes and high blood pressure are potentially life-threatening diseases that can be improved and even reversed with surgey.
+Surgery is gaining recognition for its positive and transformative effects on obesity and health.
+Type 2 Diabetes and high blood pressure are potentially life-threatening diseases that can be improved and even reversed with surgey.

 Eligibility is subject to a medical criteria.
-A procedure might be offered to people with a Body Mass Index (BMI) of 40 or more and you have repeatedly failed to lose weight through diet and exercise.
-You are also a good candidate for surgery if your BMI is between 35 and 40 then you can also be recommended for surgery if you have a life-threatening health condition related to obesity.
+You might be offered a procedure if your Body Mass Index (BMI) is 40 or more and you have repeatedly failed to lose weight through diet and exercise.
+You are also a good candidate for surgery if your BMI is between 35 and 40 and you have a serious health condition related to obesity.

 Weight loss surgery journey

 As you begin your research you will discover various procedures come under the term of weight loss surgery.
-You will need to read carefully about each procedure and consult your GP and surgeon when deciding your best option.
+You will need to read carefully about each procedure and consult your GP and surgeon when considering your options.

 Types of weight loss surgeries